Pregnant women in clinical research: Ethical considerations

 There are several points of concern regarding clinical research with pregnant women.
 Some concern is related to the idea that the fetus cannot give consent to participate in the research.
 Some clinical research could also result in unexpected harm to the fetus.
 Other concerns are that pregnant women are potentially more vulnerable to negative side effects than other populations.
 It has also been hypothesized that pregnant women could be more susceptible to coercion than non-pregnant adults.
 There is insufficient data to support either of these two latter concerns, according to a 2020 review.

 Conversely, the exclusion of pregnant women from clinical research has also been called unethical.
 The data regarding drug use and pregnancy is scarce and of poor quality.
 Therefore, pregnant women do not necessarily have the same access to informed, effective healthcare as other populations.

 Limiting participation

 Due to complications from the drugs thalidomide and diethylstilbestrol in women in the 1960s and 1970s, the US Food and Drug Administration (FDA) enacted protections to limit reproductive-age women's exposure to substances that may cause birth defects.
 However, the guidelines were interpreted to exclude pregnant women from any clinical trial.
-Despite a 1994 National Academy of Medicine Report Ethical and Legal Issues of Including Women in Clinical Studies concluding that "pregnant women should be presumed to be eligible for participation in biomedical research", a 2013 publication noted that about 95% of Phase IV clinical trials that could have included pregnant women instead excluded them. note that this “review” is not linked to in this article and that [3] is a study about testing during an Ebola outbreak.
+Despite a 1994 National Academy of Medicine Report Ethical and Legal Issues of Including Women in Clinical Studies concluding that "pregnant women should be presumed to be eligible for participation in biomedical research", a 2013 publication noted that about 95% of Phase IV clinical trials that could have included pregnant women instead excluded them.